th2-net/th2-conn-http-server/README.md

 ## USAGE NOTES

 Every response must contain Content-Length header, server will produce one if wasn't passed before.
-According [ibm documentation](https://www.ibm.com/docs/en/ibm-mq/9.0?topic=headers-content-length-http-entity-header)
+According [rfc docs](https://www.rfc-editor.org/rfc/rfc7230#section-3.3.3)

 Please before production usage put your personal keystore in properties, it's not safe to use default keystore, only purpose of default one is test